denismcdonald/denismcdonald.github.io/_site/README.md

 # A Commodore 64 theme for Jekyll

 Let's get blogging like it's 1985 with this C64 theme for [Jekyll](http://jekyllrb.com), the simple, blog aware, static site generator from GitHub.
+You can see it in action <a href="http://regmtait.github.io/c64jekyll/">right here</a>.

 ![Screenshot of C64 theme for Jeykll](images/screenshot-duo.png)